ArthurYdalgo/laravext/docs/before-you-start.md

 ## The Example Project(s)

 Some code or file structures in this documentation might (or not) be derived from the [laravext examples available at GitHub](https://github.com/ArthurYdalgo/laravext/tree/main/examples), and it'll be either the [laravel-11-react](https://github.com/ArthurYdalgo/laravext/tree/main/examples/laravel-11-react) or [laravel-11-vue](https://github.com/ArthurYdalgo/laravext/tree/main/examples/laravel-11-vue).
-The example projects use the "old" directory structure from Laravel 10, not the new one.
+The Vue.js example is the only that all the admin pages are implemented, while the React example only has the dashboard, teams and companies pages.
+Why?
+Because I didn't feel like doing all the other pages again after building them in Vue.js because I knew you'd take longer, and I was feeling anxious to publish this package as soon as possible.
+The teams and companies pages will be enough to exemplify on how to use Laravext in React.

-It's a basic developer team manager, where teams have developers and projects, and these projects belong to companies (needless to say that this does not reflect how a real world application of this kind would be designed).
+The example projects use the "old" directory structure from Laravel 10, not the new one, and they're a basic developer team manager, where teams have developers and projects, and these projects belong to companies (needless to say that this does not reflect how a real world application of this kind would be designed).

 The Vue.js examples use the [FormKit](https://formkit.com/) package, and one of the components is an autocomplete which requires a key to work.
 You can get a free development-environment-only key at their website.
 Just put it in the `.env` file, at the `VITE_FORMKIT_KEY`.